-Some authentication methods (such as LDAP) have to store the user's password in the form of a hash (result of a hash function applied to the password) which will avoid having to store the password in plaintext.
+Some authentication methods (such as LDAP) must store the user's password in the form of a hash (result of a hash function applied to the password) which prevents the password from being stored in plaintext.

-You have to select your desired hash method from the following:
+You must select your desired hash method from the following:

 SHA "Secure Hash Algorithm".
-This encryption method allows establishing a 160-bit or 160-byte character string (called a "key") which will be used as a reference for identification.
+This encryption method makes it possible to set up a 160- bit or 160-byte character string (called a "key") which will be used as a reference for identification.
 MD5 "Message Digest".
-This algorithm allows checking the integrity of data entered, by generating a 128-bit MD5 key. i REMARK As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.
+This algorithm allows you to check the integrity of data entered, by generating a 128-bit MD5 key.
+ONOTE As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.
 SSHA "Salt Secure Hash Algorithm".
-Based on the same principle as SHA, but contains a password salting function in addition, which consists of adding a bit sequence to the data entered in order to make them less legible. i NOTE This variant of SHA uses a random value to diversify the password's fingerprint.
+Based on the same principle as SHA, but contains a password salting function in addition, which consists of adding a bit sequence to the data entered in order to make them less legible. • NOTE This variant of SHA uses a random value to diversify the password's fingerprint.
 Two identical passwords will therefore have two different fingerprints.
-The encryption method is the most secure and you are strongly advised to use it.
+The encryption method is the most secure and strongly recommended.
 SMD5 "Salt Message Digest".
 Based on the same principle as MD5, with the addition of the password salting function.
 CRYPT The password is protected by the CRYPT algorithm, derived from the DES algorithm which allows block encryption using 56-bit keys.
 This method is not highly advised, as it has a relatively low level of security.